ThemeBoy/SportsPress/readme.txt

 [youtube http://www.youtube.com/watch?v=KQyga_C5a6M]

 = Industry Reviews =
-> "*The SportsPress plugin brings in some amazing features to your WordPress site and league management capabilities.
-If you are looking forward to create a sports related website on WordPress, you must have a look at SportsPress plugin.*" — [Indexwp](http://www.indexwp.com/sportspress-plugin-review/)
+> "*There are number of professional sports club who likes to maintain their information and statistics online, SportsPress plugin makes this process really easy, cost effective and quick.*" — [Indexwp](http://www.indexwp.com/sportspress-plugin-review/)
 >
 > "*Script of the Day: While the WordPress repository holds various team and sports-related plugins, few of them come close to what you can achieve with SportsPress.*" — [Softpedia](http://news.softpedia.com/news/Script-of-the-Day-SportsPress-409247.shtml)
 >